-The further mathematics course is a challenging and rewarding course for those students who excel in mathematics.
+The Further Mathematics course is a challenging and rewarding course for those students who excel in Mathematics.

-COURSE DETAILS Qualification: A level Further Mathematics Awarding Body: AQA Entry Requirements: 5 GCSE grades A- C/4+ including both English language.
-GCSE Maths Grade 8 or above The course allows students to explore sophisticated concepts and approaches that pave the way for a smooth transition into degree mathematics.
-Students wishing to take mathematics, engineering, computing, sciences, finance or economics at degree level would benefit enormously from taking this course.
+Qualification: A' level Further Mathematics

+Awarding Body: AQA Entry Requirements: 5 GCSE grades 4-9, including both English Language.
+GCSE Maths Grade 8 or above The course allows students to explore sophisticated concepts and approaches that pave the way for a smooth transition into degree Mathematics.
+Students wishing to take Mathematics, Engineering, Computing, Sciences, Finance or Economics at degree level would benefit enormously from taking this course.

 Further Maths does not always mean harder Maths.
-Because it counts as two A levels, students will generally do a broader range of topics.
+Because it counts as two A' levels, students will generally do a broader range of topics.
 Students will cover topics including Complex Numbers, Matrices, Differential Equations and Polar Coordinates as well as studying Mechanics and Statistics in more detail.